khiav223577/active_model_cachers/README.md

 render_error if not current_user.cacher.email_valid?
 ```

-It can also be accessed from instance cacher.
-But you have to set [`primary_key`](#primary_key), which is needed to know which attribute should be passed to the parameter.
+The query lambda can also be accessed from instance cacher, but you have to set [`primary_key`](#primary_key).
+The primary key specifies which attribute should be passed to the parameter.

 ### Example 5: Store all data in hash

 Sometimes you may need to query multiple objects.
 Although the query results will be cached, the application still needs to query the cache server multiple times.
-If one communication take 0.1 ms, 1000 communications will take 100ms!
+If one communication takes 0.1 ms, 1000 communications will take 100ms!
 For example:

 ```rb
 class Skill < ActiveRecord::Base